FusionAuth/fusionauth-site/site/_posts/2022-09-22-hackfests-fusionauth.md

 * After that, build an idea list.
 People can add their ideas to a shared document or write them on a whiteboard.
 * After ideas are shared, encourage people to talk about their ideas to others.
 The goal is to get folks excited about working together.
 Suggest people sign up for teams working on interesting ideas.
 After a few minutes, folks will hopefully coalesce into teams.
 If some people want to work on their own, that's okay, but try to encourage team formation.
 * After this, everyone goes off to work.
 If you are a virtual team, it can be nice to have a dedicated chat channel people can hang in.
 * Determine when presentations should start.
 The exact time depends on how many teams you have.
 Each team should have at least five minutes to present and five minutes for questions.
-With five teams, and a desired end time of 5pm, presentations should to start at 4:10 pm.
+With five teams, and a desired end time of 5pm, presentations should start at 4:10 pm.
 * About an hour before the presentations are set to begin, remind folks to sign up for a slot.
 I like to use a google spreadsheet.
 * Five minutes before the presentations begin, remind everyone again.
-If in-person, shephard everyone into the presentation room.
+If in-person, shepherd everyone into the presentation room.
 * Begin the presentations.
 Your job is to make sure to cut off anyone running over time, and to emcee the questions.
-* After presentations, ask everyone put their artifacts in a shared folder.
+* After presentations, ask everyone to put their artifacts in a shared folder.
 People can also add any discovered, valuable tasks or features to the appropriate project management tool.
 * After presentations are done, ask for feedback about hackfest mechanics, clean up and pat yourself on the back.

 ### In-person